 The presumption is that theatre ticket sales will be LOWER when a movie is also available for at-home viewing.
 It is also safe to say that any movie will see HIGHER ticket sales when it is available in theatres exclusively.
 Any conclusion about which approach produces better results for studios is far from settled.
 Of the three hurdles, the streaming windows protection given to theatres is the one that is still very much up in the air and the one that will have the most profound effect on their bottom lines.

-After dealing with the triple threat of the Delta Variant, studio release changes and increased competition from streaming, exhibitors should be pleased to have earned in Q3 2021 53% of amount that they earned during the same period in 2019.
+After dealing with the triple threat of the Delta Variant, studio release changes, and increased competition from streaming, exhibitors should be pleased to have earned in Q3 2021 53% of the amount that they earned during the same period in 2019.
 The big question that remains is how much higher does revenue need to climb to bring exhibitors back to profitability?
 The view at SCREENDOLLARS is that exhibitors many exhibitors will break even once they bring in 75% of the revenue that they did in 2019.
 While exhibitors of all sizes are still losing money, the rate of loss is declining and the arrows are definitely pointed in the right direction.
-The fourth quarter has begun with some encouraging signs on the road to recovery, and should show marked improvement over the 11%, 25% and 53% comparables witnessed during the first three quarters of the year.
+The fourth quarter has begun with some encouraging signs on the road to recovery and should show marked improvement over the 11%, 25%, and 53% comparables witnessed during the first three quarters of the year.
 We will be back in early January with a review of what happened to close out the year.